Geoportail-Luxembourg/luxembourg-geoportail/CONTRIBUTING.md

 ## Code
 ### Custom elements
 For an element `catalog`,
-- the name of the file is `catalog.element.ts` in kebabCase.
+- the name of the file is `catalog.element.ts` in kebab-case.
 - the selector is prefixed by `lux-`
 - the class name is `CatalogElement`
 ```ts